Household air pollution: Sustainable energy options

-Large-scale combustion of biomass is only feasible if carried out in a sustainable manner.
-The concern is paramount for regeneration of renewable and sustainable fuel-wood sources if it is to continue to be available long-term.
+Large-scale combustion of biomass is only feasible if carried out sustainably.
+The concern is paramount for the regeneration of renewable and sustainable fuel-wood sources if it is to continue to be available long-term.
 Attempts at sustainable solutions in Kenya could include developing energy crops (trees and shrubs) which would also provide additional income for farmers.
 This solution would benefit cropland or rangeland prone to erosion and flooding as the root systems and leaf litter would enhance soil stability.
 Careful selection of regenerating varieties would be most sustainable because soil stability is not disrupted due to tilling and planting.
 Some people view this solution as a way to further exploit forests, but with proper management of forest resources this could be a viable solution.

 Fuels and cook stove technology can be assessed on two factors: energy efficiency and emissions in the household.
 High-performing efficient stoves can improve environmental outcomes to an extent even with unclean fuels (such as firewood and biomass).
 According to a study comparing environmental, social, and economic life cycle impacts of cooking fuels, with more efficient stoves "more of the heating value of the fuel is converted into useful cooking energy and therefore less fuel must be produced, transported, and burned to deliver the same amount of cooking".

 Other sustainable options include liquid and gas fuels that are combusted in high-performing efficient stoves.
 For instance, ethanol produced from cellulosic/non-food feedstocks (wood, agricultural residue) has lower environmental life cycle impacts compared to ethanol produced from sugar and starch materials.
-LPG, though made from non-renewable fossil fuels, still has lower negative health impacts than traditional fuels – thus even though it is not a sustainable alternative, it creates far less emissions impacts than traditional fuels.
+LPG, though made from non-renewable fossil fuels, still has lower negative health impacts than traditional fuels.
+Thus, even though it is not a sustainable alternative, it creates far fewer emissions impacts than traditional fuels.